The Royal Family’s Christmas Menu Includes ‘Boring’ Festivities, No Coins in the Pudding & Afternoon Tea

 Every family has its own Christmas traditions, but what about the British royal family?
 Have you ever wondered what Queen Elizabeth eats on Christmas Day?
 Royal Chef Darren McGrady knows it, and he shared all about it.

-We all know that the royal family follows many rules and traditions, and Christmas is no exception.
-Former Royal Chef Darren McGrady recently disclosed the royals' meals during the holidays, including their "boring" lunch.
+We all know that the royal family follows many rules throughout the year, and Christmas is no exception.
+Former Royal Chef Darren McGrady disclosed what they eat during the holidays, including their "boring" lunch.

-Christmas is around the corner, so read on and learn what the British royal family eats on Christmas Day.
-Some of their untraditional meals might surprise you.
+Christmas is around the corner, so read on and learn what Chef McGrady has to say about what the British royal family eats on Christmas Day.

 Queen Elizabeth, Prince Philip, Princess Anne, and Prince Charles at Windsor Castle in Berkshire, circa 1969 | Photo: Getty Images

-The Royals kick off their Christmas Day in the most traditional way: with a full English breakfast (bacon, eggs, fried or grilled tomatoes, fried mushrooms, fried bread or buttered toast, and sausages).
+The Royals kick off their Christmas Day in the most traditional English way: bacon, eggs, fried or grilled tomatoes, fried mushrooms, fried bread or buttered toast, and sausages—an English breakfast.

-They don't spend too much time by the Christmas tree that day because they usually open their presents the day before, on Christmas Eve.
+They don't spend too much time by the Christmas tree that day as they usually open their presents on Christmas Eve.
 After breakfast, they go to church and then return home for lunch.

 LUNCH

 McGrady pointed out that the royals were "boring" about food during festivities.
-Instead of cooking hams or anything else, they eat the same meal every year: traditional turkeys.
+Instead of celebrating with ham or pork, they eat turkey every year.

-They have different stuffing, like sage, onion, chestnut, and traditional sides, like roast or mashed potatoes, parsnips, and Brussels sprouts.
+They have different stuffings like sage, onion, and chestnut, and traditional sides, like roast or mashed potatoes, parsnips, and Brussels sprouts.
 For dessert, they go for pudding.

 When Princess Diana was alive and spending Christmas with the royal family, things were a bit different.

 When the pudding is ready, they douse it in brandy and light it up.
-Then, the palace steward carries it into the dining room before the flames extinguish.
+Then, the palace steward carries it into the dining room before the flames are extinguished.

 The chef and his cooks prepare three turkeys for Queen Elizabeth and other adult royals in the main dining room, one for the kids' nursery, and many more for the over 100 royal staff members.
 The amount of food varies depending on the guests.

 Royal children commonly eat in the nursery until they can conduct themselves properly with the adults at the main dining table.
-While the adults enjoy their meals, the nanny takes care of the kids.
+While the adults enjoy their meals, the nannies take care of the kids.

 After lunch, everyone takes a walk around Sandringham Estate before returning in time to watch the Queen's speech.
 Then, it's tea time.
 About it, McGrady said: